 However, you should note that your headphones will take longer to charge when connected to a computer or laptop.
 It’s better to charge them directly from an electrical outlet.

-How Long Should I Charge My Wireless Headphone for The First Time?
+How Long Should I Charge My Wireless Headphones for The First Time?

 There is no standard charging time that applies to all wireless headphones when charged for the first time.